 As a majority of estates are exempt from IHT, no advance estate planning is necessary in most cases.
 For the remaining cases where IHT would be applicable, donation by hand of cash amounts, securities or shares in Luxembourg or foreign companies, as well as insurance policy structures, would be used.
 Given the fact that Luxembourg law generally invalidates inheritance agreements by which a person waives or grants a right in relation to assets of a future estate, structuring for succession purposes has to be used with caution.

-In June 2013, the Luxembourg government adopted a draft law on the creation of a private wealth foundation, registered and pending before the Luxembourg parliament.
-The authorities have since decided to freeze this draft law and no developments are expected until further notice.
+In June 2013, the government adopted a draft law on the creation of a private wealth foundation, registered and pending before the Luxembourg Parliament.
+The authorities have since decided to freeze this draft law, and no developments are expected until further notice.

 ii Structuring for tax planning reasons